 The College shares rewarding partnerships with the Toledo Museum of Art, WGTE, The Toledo Symphony Orchestra, Buckeye Cable Sport Network (BCSN), The Arts Commission, and the Glacity Theatre Collective, as well as other colleges and departments throughout the University.
 Mozart's Amadeus will be featured in our third annual interdisciplinary arts and humanities series with the Toledo Symphony Orchestra.
 The series will feature lectures, film screenings and performances by college faculty in the visual and performing arts, along with humanities faculty from the College of Languages, Literature and Social Sciences.
-The Toledo Symphony Orchestra's AMADEUS: IN CONCERT, with TSO's Stefan Sanderling, conducting and UT's Cornel Gabara, directing will be performed in the Peristyle of the Toledo Museum of Art, February 7 & 8.
+The Toledo Symphony Orchestra's Midsummer Night MYSTERIES, with TSO's Stefan Sanderling, conducting and UT's Cornel Gabara, directing, will be performed in the Peristyle of the Toledo Museum of Art, March 27 & 28.

 - CoCA Home